 Another double-up is Force and Force, which gives the game's equivalent to More Dakka: lots of bullets, increased speed, and increased bullet spread.

 Generation Xerox: The characters in Gunstar Super Heroes all share names and likenesses with the ones from the original.
+Fully lampshaded at one point.

 Gender Flip: In Gunstar Super Heroes, Red is a girl; for some reason, the only mention of Red's gender from any Japanese source comes from a Nintendo Dream preview◊.